 Dependents who are 65 and older, blind, or married are subject to the dependent filing rules, but the IRS raises the income filing thresholds for these taxpayers.

 Special filing situations

 Regardless of special circumstances, you are expected to file a tax return if you owe taxes other than income tax.
 These taxes include Social Security taxes, alternative minimum taxes, or household employment taxes.
-Other situations where you will also have to file are if you're self-employed and earned at least $400 during the year, or if you received distributions from a health savings account.
+Other situations where you will also have to file include: if you're self-employed and earned at least $400 during the year, or if you received distributions from a health savings account.